 What’s the Best Type?

-As explained before, both types of writers have their pros and cons.
-The gardener can produce exciting and emotionally charged stories, but he might also leave out plenty of important bits and focus too much attention on a single part of their story.
+Both styles have their own pros and cons.
+The gardener can produce exciting and emotionally charged stories.
+However, they might also leave out plenty of important bits and focus too much attention on a single part of their story.
 On the other hand, the architect makes excellently structured stories with a very solid delivery.
 Even so, the story may not resonate much with the readers in terms of excitement or emotions.

 At the end of the day, what matters most is that you write however you feel most comfortable.
 Outside of situations in which you have no other choice, it’s definitively wise to stick to the style that lets you feel more freedom when writing.

 On this note, take some time to reflect on what style suits you the best, and when you find the answer, polish your technique, and let it shine.
 Whether you find yourself to be more of a gardener or an architect, we’re sure that LivingWriter can definitely help you in many ways than one.